google/blockly-samples/scripts.md

 nothing has been pushed to npm or github, you can simply correct the error and try again.

-### `npm run publish:manual`
+### `yarn publish:manual`
-This script assumes that you have already run `npm run publish:prepare`.
+This script assumes that you have already run `yarn publish:prepare`.
 It will publish all of the changed plugins since the last release, using the `dist` directory.
 It runs the lerna command that uses conventional commits to determine a new version number for each plugin, and publishes the new versions to npm and to a github release and tag.
 Plugins do not automatically build themselves before publishing.
-You must have run `npm run publish:prepare` script ahead of time for this reason.
+You must have run `yarn publish:prepare` script ahead of time for this reason.

 If there is some error with npm while running this command, you may end up in a state where some plugins have been published to npm and not others, after lerna has already tagged the new releases.
-You can recover from this state by fixing the error, and then running `npm run publish:prepare` again followed by `npm run publish:unpublishedOnly` or `npm run publish:force`.
+You can recover from this state by fixing the error, and then running `yarn publish:prepare` again followed by `yarn publish:unpublishedOnly` or `yarn publish:force`.

-### `npm run publish:unpublishedOnly`
+### `yarn publish:unpublishedOnly`
-This script assumes that you have already run `npm run publish:prepare`.
+This script assumes that you have already run `yarn publish:prepare`.
 It uses the `dist` directory created in that script.
 It uses lerna to check each plugin to see if the version in `package.json` matches the version on npm.
 If a version is not yet on npm, it will publish that plugin without updating its version number.
-Thus, this script should only be used after `lerna version` has been run in some form (most commonly, during a run of `npm run publish:manual` that subsequently failed).
+Thus, this script should only be used after `lerna version` has been run in some form (most commonly, during a run of `yarn publish:manual` that subsequently failed).

-If this script fails, correct the error and re-run `npm run publish:prepare` and `npm run publish:unpublishedOnly`.
+If this script fails, correct the error and re-run `yarn publish:prepare` and `yarn publish:unpublishedOnly`.

-### `npm run publish:force`
+### `yarn publish:force`
-This script assumes you have already run `npm run publish:prepare`.
+This script assumes you have already run `yarn publish:prepare`.
 It will use lerna to force publish all packages, even those that have not changed.
-You can use this if you run into publishing problems to recover from error states, but you should prefer to use `npm run publish:unpublishedOnly` if possible.
+You can use this if you run into publishing problems to recover from error states, but you should prefer to use `yarn publish:unpublishedOnly` if possible.

-### `npm run publish:checkVersions`
+### `yarn publish:checkVersions`
-This script assumes you have already run `npm run publish:prepare`.
+This script assumes you have already run `yarn publish:prepare`.
 It will run `lerna version` to generate the new version numbers using conventional commits that would be created during a full publish action, but it will not actually push the changes nor create any tags.
 This can be used to check which plugins would be published and under